Sibra-Soft/light-wine-framework/README.md

   "Connections": {
     // Here you can add connectionstring of your databases },
-  "AutoUpdate": false, // Specifies if the framework must be automatically updated "CacheFolder": "~/cache/", // Specifies the location of the cache folder "Environment": "dev", // Specifies the current enviroment (dev, test or live) "Tracing": false, // Enables the tracing of the framework for easy debugging
+  "CacheFolder": "~/cache/", // Specifies the location of the cache folder "Environment": "dev", // Specifies the current enviroment (dev, test or live) "Tracing": false, // Enables the tracing of the framework for easy debugging